Paul James Rooney: Dance career

 Paul James has danced for many companies, including; New Adventures, English National Ballet, Danish Dance Theatre, Tivoli Ballet Theatre and Alvin Ailey Dance Theater in their Copenhagen performance of Memoria.

 Paul James Rooney was one of the ballet dancers representing the Royal Opera House in the closing ceremony of the Beijing 2008 Olympics dancing with Leona Lewis and Jimmy Page.

-Paul James has danced Principal roles in The Royal Opera House's 'Pinocchio', 'Peter and the Wolf' in New York, and in various Bournonville productions for Tivoli Ballet Theatre.

-Paul James performed in 'Wind in the Willows' at The Royal Opera House & The Duchess Theatre, in London's West End.

-Rooney was the rehearsal director for Peter and the Wolf staging productions in New York and The Netherlands.